Quick Stats

 - Selection based on "what you do rather than who you know"

-- Merit-based selection emphasizing demonstrated impact
+- Merit-based selection emphasising demonstrated impact

 General Application Strengths